 Optimise processes with digital onboarding

-Digitalization has found its way into almost every area of a company.
-Even the organization of HR processes can no longer do without digital solutions.
+Digitization has found its way into almost every area of the company.
+The organization of HR processes is also impossible without digital solutions today.
 This applies in particular to the onboarding of new employees.
-Here, digital solutions can help to better organize the often fragmented tasks and necessary agreements, thereby saving time and costs.
+Here, digital solutions can help to better organize the often detailed tasks and necessary arrangements, thereby saving time and costs.

 What does "digital onboarding" mean?

-There is no binding definition of the term "digital onboarding".
-In principle, digital onboarding, sometimes also referred to as e-onboarding, is understood to mean doing without offline components such as folders, brochures and flyers.
+There is no binding definition of the term "Digital Onboarding."
+Basically, digital onboarding, sometimes also referred to as e-onboarding, is understood to mean the dispensing with offline components such as folders, brochures, and handouts.
 Instead, software and app solutions are used to organize and carry out the individual tasks.

-Digital onboarding has become particularly important as a result of the coronavirus crisis in 2020, when many companies were forced to train new employees working from home instead of on site in the office and had to find suitable solutions for this.
-Based on an increasingly hybrid working world, remote onboarding, in which employees are largely trained online, will become increasingly important in the future.
+Digital onboarding gained particular importance due to the Corona crisis in 2020, when many companies were forced to train new employees in home offices instead of on-site in the office and had to find suitable solutions for this.
+Based on an increasingly hybrid working environment, such remote onboarding, in which employees are largely trained online, will become increasingly important in the future.

 In which areas of onboarding can digital solutions provide support?

 Onboarding new employees is a complex process.
-In the shortest possible time, new colleagues should not only be trained professionally, but also socially integrated into a new organization.
-The areas in which digital solutions can be used are correspondingly diverse.
+In the shortest possible time, the new colleagues should not only be trained professionally but also be socially integrated into a new organization.
+Accordingly, the areas of application in which digital solutions can be used are diverse.
 In the following, we will introduce you to various possible applications that you should consider in your onboarding concept in the future.

 General organization of onboarding